andreijiroh-dev/leeksbot/CODE_OF_CONDUCT.md

 # Code of Conduct

-The [Recap Time Squad Community Code of Conduct](https://policies.recaptime.dev/code-of-conduct) applies to this open-source project by a squad member for the code and non-code contributions via this repository.
-But since this is built as part of the Hack Club Slack community, the [Hack Club Code of Conduct](https://hackclub.com/conduct/) also apply here, regardless of their elgibility for YSWS grants at Hack Club.
+The [Recap Time Squad Community Code of Conduct](https://policies.recaptime.dev/code-of-conduct) applies to this open-source project since it is built and primarily maintained by a team member (@ajhalili2006) for the code and non-code contributions via this repository.

+But since this is built as part of the Hack Club Slack community, the [Hack Club Code of Conduct](https://hackclub.com/conduct/) also apply here, regardless of their elgibility for YSWS grants at Hack Club or if they are part of a team of an fiscally-sponsored organization/event/project under HCB.

 ## Reporting CoC violations